SiaFoundation/siad/modules/renter/README.md

 contract actions such as new contract formation and contract renewals.
 The main control logic of the Contractor begins in [`threadedContractMaintenance`](https://gitlab.com/NebulousLabs/Sia/blob/master/modules/renter/contractor/contractmaintenance.go#L748).
-`threadedContractMaintenance` is a background loop that is trigger by a consensus change or the Renter setting an Allowance.
+`threadedContractMaintenance` is a background loop that is triggered by a consensus change or the Renter setting an Allowance.
 Once triggered, the Contractor begins checking for contracts and forming new contracts if there are not enough and renewing or refreshing any current contracts as needed.
-Most of the critical operations within the contract maintenance require the wallet to be unlocked.
+Many of the critical operations within the contract maintenance require the wallet to be unlocked.

 ### HostDB
-The HostDB manages the hosts that have been announced for the Renter.
+The HostDB curates and manages a list of hosts that may be useful for the renter in storing various types of data.
 The HostDB is responsible for scoring and sorting the hosts so that when hosts are needed for contracts high quality hosts are provided.
-Additionally the HostDB scans the hosts for changes so that if a host changes its settings or goes offline the Renter is notified and can have its Contractor adjust any contracts accordingly.

 ### Proto
-The proto package implements the renter's half of the renter-host protocol, including contract formation and renewal, uploading and downloading, verifying Merkle proofs, and synchronizing revision states.
+The proto package implements the renter's half of the renter-host protocol, including contract formation and renewal RPCs, uploading and downloading, verifying Merkle proofs, and synchronizing revision states.
 It is a low-level package whose functionality is largely wrapped by the Contractor.

 ### SiaDir
 The SiaDir package is the code that defines what a directory is on the Sia network.